PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Will modifications damage my kayak?

 Properly installed modifications shouldn't cause damage.
-Use marine-grade adhesives that can be removed with heat.
-Avoid drilling holes unless absolutely necessary—use existing mounting points when possible.
+Use marine-grade adhesives that can be removed with heat if needed.
+Avoid drilling holes unless absolutely necessary—use existing mounting points like scupper holes and deck rigging when possible.
+Document your modifications with photos for insurance purposes.

 What's the best modification for anxious dogs?

 Start with stability—outriggers make a huge difference for nervous pups.
-Add a familiar bed or blanket to their platform.
+Add a familiar bed or blanket to their platform for comfort and scent familiarity.
 Some dogs feel more secure with slightly raised edges around their space, like a nest.
+A lower center of gravity helps too, so teach the 'lie down' command early.

 How do I keep my dog from jumping out?

 Training is key, but physical modifications help.
-A short tether (with quick-release) to their life jacket prevents jumping while allowing movement.
-Never make it impossible for them to exit in emergencies—focus on making staying in more appealing.
+A short tether with quick-release mechanism to their life jacket prevents jumping while allowing movement.
+Never make it impossible for them to exit in emergencies—focus on making staying in more appealing through comfort and positive reinforcement.
+Engaging toys and treats can also redirect the impulse to jump.

 Can I tow my dog in a separate kayak?

 Yes, but it requires calm conditions and a well-trained dog.
-Use a proper tow line with shock absorption.
-The towed kayak should have outriggers for stability.
-Practice in shallow water first—some dogs panic when separated on water.
+Use a proper tow line with shock absorption to prevent jerking.
+The towed kayak should have outriggers for stability since there's no paddler to balance.
+Practice in shallow water first—some dogs panic when separated on water and need time to adjust to the distance.

 Do I need special insurance for a modified kayak?